Begin Certification

 Programs should only approve additional leave time in cases of serious illness or the birth, adoption or fostering of a child, as described in the policy guidelines.
 The additional leave must be approved by both the program and the ABA.

 Yes.
-Candidates may use the additional 40 days sporadically rather than in a single block of time, pending approval from the training program.
+Residents may use the additional 40 days sporadically rather than in a single block of time, pending approval from the training program.
 The request will only need to be made once for sporadic time away.